we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 Any extra costs due to unforeseen circumstances.

-A 25% deposit is required to secure your spot, with the one instalment due 6 months prior to trip start and the remainder due 2 months before the expedition start date. *While the uncertainty that Covid-19 brings final payment will only be collected when we can definitively (or as definitively as possible) say that the trip will run.
+A 25% deposit is required to secure your spot, with the one instalment due 6 months prior to trip start and the remainder due 2 months before the expedition start date.

 If you have any questions about the expedition or would like more information you can contact us